+Vinkovci

-Vinkovci - Over 8000 Years of Settlement
+- Over 8000 Years of Settlement

-A creative urban scene with a long-standing tradition of rock music and comic strips lies beneath the surface of this seemingly quiet town in Slavonia.
+A creative urban scene

+with a long-standing tradition of rock music and comic strips lies beneath the surface of this seemingly quiet town in Slavonia.
 Life in Vinkovci began an astounding 8,000 years ago, which earned it the title of the oldest town in Europe.
-This is where Orion, the first Indo-European calendar, was found, as well as double moulds for casting axes, Slavic cremation graves from the 7th century, and the remnants of a later Bijelo Brdo culture, together with a medieval settlement...
+This is where Orion, the first Indo-European calendar, was found, as well as double moulds for casting axes, Slavic cremation culture, together with a medieval settlement...
 Two Roman emperors were born here, Valentinian and Valens, two early Christian saints lived here, Eusebius and Pollio, and a specific Baroque style of the military border type was created and maintained from the time of the Ottoman Empire.